steipete/speaking/README.md

 ### Bio

->Peter founded and bootstrapped PSPDFKit in 2011, and has since expanded the company with the goal of providing the highest quality PDF framework for all platforms.
-While Peter is responsible for the day-to-day management of the team, he never misses the chance to go under PSPDFKit’s hood and get his hands dirty with writing and debugging code.
-Peter has worked with iOS since the inception of the iPhone, and is regularly invited to speak at conferences around the world.
+>Peter founded and bootstrapped PSPDFKit in 2011 and since then grew the company to 50 employees, with the goal of providing the highest quality PDF framework for all platforms.
+He stepped down as CEO in late 2019 and moved to a research role to focus on new products and technologies.
+His latest mission was becoming an expert in Apple's Project Catalyst.
+> Peter has worked with iOS since the inception of the iPhone, and is regularly invited to speak at conferences around the world.
 He also organizes [Cocoaheads](https://twitter.com/cocoaheads_at), a meetup for developers that work with Apple platforms.
 Prior to PSPDFKit, he worked as a Senior iOS Engineer at a startup in San Francisco and taught iOS and Mac development at his alma mater, the Vienna University of Technology.

 ### Slides